Krnsand/rate-your-plants/README.md

 Future plans for this project include:

 - Add more fields for a user to add to their profile.
 Such as location, age, and/or email address and other social media platforms.
-- Add a meow/bark feature, similar to "poke" on Facebook, as an alert or notification.
-- Add votes and downvotes count to profile stats.
+- Add upvotes and downvotes count to profile stats.
-- Add a feature to allow users to see who voted for their posts.
 - Allow users to delete their profile.

 ### **Components**
 * Asset.js - component for the spinner seen while the page is loading, used in PostFeed.js, PostsFeed.js, PopularProfiles.js & ProfilePage.js files.

 * Avatar.js - component used for displaying the profile image.
-Used in NavBar.js, Post.js, Profile.js, ProfilePage.js, Reply.js, and ReplyCreateForm.js files.
+Used in NavBar.js, Post.js, Profile.js, ProfilePage.js files.

 * MoreDropdown.js - component used for the functionality and display of the icons to edit/delete posts, comments, and profiles.
 Only shown to the owner of such posts and their profiles.